damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/6. Use/README.md

 # **Use**

-*I would like to provide important information on 'how to use a product' to end-users.*
+*I would like to provide important information on 'how to use a product to end-users.*

 ## **How to document the user guide?**

-*User guide can help the maker with description of the product (what) and use the of it (how).*
+*The user guide can help the maker with the description of the product (what) and use the of it (how).*

 ### **User guide**
 <details>
   <summary>Click to see the guideline!</summary>

- - **Definition:** *The user guide consists of translating what’s not comprehensible to a plain language for everyone to understand and it helps non-technical people pinpoint and solve problems without expert assistance.*
+ - **Definition:** *The user guide consists of translating what’s not comprehensible to a plain language for everyone to understand and, it helps non-technical people pinpoint and solve problems without expert assistance.*

   ```
-What should include the documentation of user guide?
+What should include the documentation of the user guide?

 1. Description of the final product including
    - Product name